80+ Best Salesforce Admin Interview Questions To Get Hired With

 This list of salesforce admin interview questions and answers is here to help you get hired by technology companies to run their salesforce administration.
 Salesforce is an incredibly powerful CRM program being used by some of the top technology companies.
 It is usually the CRM of choice for companies exceeding $10 million in sales per year.
 Typically deployed when many sellers are participating in the company, the primary benefit of Salesforce is that it allows tracking, sharing, collaboration and synchronization of overall sales effort.
 Before Salesforce, a company with two sellers out in the wild attempting to close deals might end up actually contacting the same person on accident.
 If two sellers contact the same person, not only does it create conflict, but it simply isn't efficient.
 This is just one way that salesforce helps sales teams to become more efficient.
 With this expansive list of salesforce admin interview questions and answers, you should absolutely be able to formulate your own set of responses to the questions commonly asked by employers looking for a salesforce admin.
-Continued practice with these questions will help you to become more confident during the interview process.
+Continued practice with these questions will help you to become more confident during the interview process and understand some of the evaluation criteria.
 Feel free to print this page out to use as a study guide.
 Good luck on your future employment!

 1. What is an interview?